-The designated Welfare Officer for Elmfield Badminton Club is Holly Robson who has completed the UK Coaching Safeguarding & Protecting Children workshop and the Child Protection in Sport Unit ‘Time to Listen’ training.
+The designated Welfare Officer for Elmfield Badminton Club is Holly Robson who has completed the UK Coaching Safeguarding & Protecting Children workshop and the NSPCC ‘Time to Listen’ training.

 If you have any safeguarding concerns, please contact Holly on: ku.oc.liamtohnull@19nosborylloh or message Elmfield Badminton Club on Facebook and Holly will pick up your message.
 CLICK HERE to visit Elmfield’s Facebook page

 Elmfield Badminton Club have adopted BADMINTON England’s Safeguarding Policy which can be found by CLICKING HERE

 It is not the responsibility of anyone working or volunteering in a club or organisation to decide whether or not child abuse has taken place.
 However, there is a responsibility to act on any concerns by reporting these to the Club Welfare Officer or the appropriate authorities.

 All concerns about a child should be reported to the Club Welfare Officer, following the National Governing Body (NGB) procedures.
 Where concerns are about child abuse, this may lead to a referral to children’s services who may involve the police.
 If concerns are about poor practice, the NGB procedures will define the course of action to address this.

 It is important that players, coaches and volunteers are aware of when they need to take immediate action to ensure a child’s safety, when they need to consult with others and what they should do in these circumstances.